vespa-engine/vespa/README.md

 C++ and Java building is supported on CentOS 7.
 The Java source can also be built on any platform having Java 11 and Maven installed.
-Use the following guide to setup a complete development environment using Docker for building Vespa, running unit tests and running system tests:
+Use the following guide to set up a complete development environment using Docker for building Vespa, running unit tests and running system tests:
 [Vespa development on CentOS 7](https://github.com/vespa-engine/docker-image-dev#vespa-development-on-centos-7).